-Transfer students who have an AA degree from an lowa Community college, earned 60 hours or more transferable college credits, or have used transfer courses to fulfill 7 of the 10 domain requirements, are exempt from the portal course.
+Transfer students who have an AA degree from an Iowa Community college, earned 60 hours or more transferable college credits, or have used transfer courses to fulfill 7 of the 10 domain requirements, are exempt from the portal course.
 Portal courses include:

 ME 100 Sharing The Earth With Animals ME 105 Rogues, Rebels, And Accidental Discoveries: The Crooked Path to Creativity ME 110 Ethnic Iowans: Diversity Issues in the New Millennium ME 115 Cities, Sewers And Shots: Health Protection ME 120 Immigrants and Literacy: In Pursuit of the American Dream ME 125 Avatars Of Good and Evil: Media Stereotypes vs. Reality ME 130 Why A Mercy Education?

-ME 135 Poor Women, Poor Family, Poor Work ME 140 Screen Icons: A Cultural & Aesthetic Study ME 145 The Religious Roots of Political Involvment ME 150 Talking in "She" and "He": Gender Communication in College and Beyond ME 155 Water - A Shared Responsibility ME 160 Law Ungendered: History of the Legal Status of U.S. Women ME 170 Perspectives on Recent Immigration to the United States
+ME 135 Poor Women, Poor Family, Poor Work ME 140 Screen Icons: A Cultural & Aesthetic Study ME 145 The Religious Roots of Political Involvement ME 150 Talking in "She" and "He": Gender Communication in College and Beyond ME 155 Water - A Shared Responsibility ME 160 Law Ungendered: History of the Legal Status of U.S. Women ME 165 Terrorism, Violence and Conflict Resolution ME 170 Perspectives on Recent Immigration to the United States ME 175 Selfie Living in a Digital Age ME 180 Environmental Responsibility